am7287/Throttle-Control-Using-Hand-Gestures/README.md

 # Throttle Control Using Hand Gestures
 ## Description
 This project implements an innovative throttle control system using hand gesture recognition.
-It leverages computer vision and machine learning techniques to interpret hand movements and translate them into throttle commands, offering a hands-free and intuitive method of controlling vehicle speed or drone acceleration.
+It leverages computer vision and machine learning techniques to interpret hand movements and translate them into throttle commands, offering a hands-free and intuitive method of controlling vehicle speed or drone acceleration as well as some other required applications.
 ## Features
 Real-time hand detection and gesture recognition, Throttle control mapping based on specific hand gestures,